You Are Here: Greyghost > About This Web Server and the Site

 periods of free time or boredom in schools, at work, and so on.
 You're

 not alone!
-(What's more, your boss, teacher or other supervisory figure
+(Although it should probably be mentioned that your boss, teacher or other supervisory figure

 to get fired, censured or placed in detention.)